Privacy Policy

 4. Disclosure of your information

-• We may disclose your personal information to the Commonwealth Games Federation, Birmingham 2022 Organising Committee, 2023 Youth Games Organising Committee and our partner agencies, including sportscotland, and the Scottish Government for the purposes of preparation, entries, accreditation, the operation and management of and support for the Commonwealth Games.
+- We may disclose your personal information to the Commonwealth Games Federation, Commonwealth Games Organising Committees, Commonwealth Youth Games Organising Committees and our partner agencies, including sportscotland, and the Scottish Government for the purposes of preparation, entries, accreditation, the operation and management of and support for the Commonwealth Games.

 5. Access to information